Ounennhei/a1408nw_Ounennhei/README.md

 ## Usage

-Input number
+Input a random number of seconds

 An Example:

 Please input the wanted interval with seconds!

-10 (Please input a random seconds number such as '10' here and enter)
+10 (Please input a random number of seconds such as '10' here and enter)

 (Here is the output.)